BananaChristian/Unnameable/README.md

 # Iron Compiler

 **Iron** is a modern, lightweight programming language designed to be fast, minimal, and expressive.
-This project contains the core implementation of the Quil compiler written in C++.
+This project contains the core implementation of the Iron compiler written in C++.
 It includes a custom lexer, parser, abstract syntax tree (AST) builder, and a simple REPL for testing.

 ---